 The DOI conducts a review of the SAM.gov Exclusions database for all applicant entities and their key project personnel prior to award.
 The DOI cannot award funds to entities or their key project personnel identified in the SAM.gov Exclusions database as ineligible, prohibited/restricted or otherwise excluded from receiving Federal contracts, certain subcontracts, and certain Federal assistance and benefits, as their ineligibility condition applies to this Federal program.

 D. Application and Submission Information

 D1.
 Address to Request Application Package

-This funding opportunity contains all information, attachments, and links for all forms needed to apply.
-To request paper copies of materials, please contact cwt@fws.gov.
+This funding opportunity contains everything needed to apply.
+To request paper copies of the materials, please contact cwt@fws.gov.

 Program Website Link